A Bit of History & More Practice

 Please know, I am always here to help in anyway that I can.
 Please don’t hesitate to reach out to me.
 Please know, it is not too late to catch up if you are a bit or even far behind.
 We can work together but I need communication in order to help.

-The last day of regular CT101 classes for the Tuesday section is May 16th..
+**The last day of regular CT101 classes is Tuesday December 5th..

 All of our class sessions and assignments have video tutorials that are recorded and added to the weekly blog post assignments on our class calendar page here.

-**All course work must be completed and published no later than Tuesday May 23rd at 6pm – that is the absolute deadline for both CT101 sections**
+**All course work must be completed and published no later than Wednesday December 20th at 6pm – that is the absolute deadline.

 **Please read all of the information below carefully & mark your calendars**